o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azslc/_index.md

 ---
 linktitle: AZSLc
-title: AZSLc, The Amazon Shader Language Compiler
+title: AZSLc, The Amazon Shading Language Compiler
-description: Learn about the Amazon Shader Language Compiler in the Atom Renderer.
+description: Learn about the Amazon Shading Language Compiler in the Atom Renderer.
 weight: 100
 ---